Library Policies & Regulations

 When a student does not follow the rules in the library, is not a responsible library patron, or does not communicate with the librarian, the librarian has the right to reduce the number of books allowed in circulation and even to restrict circulation privileges altogether.
 Abuse of the library includes, but is not limited to:

 - Failure to check-out and return items, ignoring due dates, and failure to renew items

 - Failing to responding to emails

-- Failing to return books when requested to do so, particularly when leaving the SVS community on a leave of absence
+- Failing to return books when requested to do so, particularly when leaving the seminary community on a leave of absence

-As an alternative to requesting materials by ILL, SVS patrons can physically visit the New York Area Libraries belonging to NYATLA (New York Area Theological Libraries Association ) for on-site use only.
-See the SVS Librarian for a listing of addresses, hours of operation, phone #’s, etc. Some will allow on-site use of the library, but please call ahead to check on access and hours.
+As an alternative to requesting materials by ILL, seminary patrons can physically visit the New York Area Libraries belonging to NYATLA for on-site use only.
+See the seminary librarian for a listing of addresses, hours of operation, phone numbers, and other relevant information.
+We recommend calling ahead to check access and hours before visiting area libraries.